 FINAL THOUGHTS

-The envelope budgeting system is a simple way to manage your money, but it takes commitment and discipline to efficiently implement it.
-I always feel a sense of order as I refill my envelopes, knowing that every expense is accounted and properly allocated for.
-Importantly, each envelope can make you feel more intentional and purposeful with your finances.
+The envelope budgeting system is a simple way to manage your money, but it takes commitment and discipline to effectivelyy implement it.
+I always feel a sense of order as I refill my envelopes, knowing that every expense is accounted for and properly allocated within my budget Importantly, each envelope can make you feel more intentional and purposeful with your finances.